TYPO3 vs WordPress: an honest comparison

 Type HintsIncreasing (PHP 7+)Fully typed

-Rating scale: 0-100 points (higher = better for the respective metric)
+Rating scale: 0–100 points (higher = better for that metric)

-• Setup speed (WordPress 80, TYPO3 30): WordPress enables faster initial deployment.
-TYPO3 requires more extensive configuration (Site Config, TypoScript, Backend Layouts).
+• Setup speed (WordPress 80, TYPO3 30): WordPress gets you up and running faster.
+TYPO3 needs more upfront configuration (Site Config, TypoScript, backend layouts).

-• Long-term maintainability (TYPO3 90, WordPress 50): A structured data model reduces technical debt over years.
-Typed TCA definition simplifies refactoring and updates.
+• Long-term maintainability (TYPO3 90, WordPress 50): a structured data model keeps technical debt down over the years.
+Typed TCA definitions make refactoring and updates easier.

-• Scalability (TYPO3 100, WordPress 60): TYPO3 is designed for 100,000+ pages and scales better with growing complexity.
-WordPress requires caching layers (Redis, Varnish) and database optimisations earlier.
-To be fair: TYPO3 also uses additional performance solutions (Reverse Proxies, CDN, Database Replication) for very extensive websites (> 500,000 pages, high traffic).
+• Scalability (TYPO3 100, WordPress 60): TYPO3 is built for 100,000+ pages and scales better as complexity grows.
+WordPress tends to need caching layers (Redis, Varnish) and database tuning sooner.
+In fairness, TYPO3 also leans on additional performance measures (reverse proxies, CDNs, database replication) for very large sites (500,000+ pages, high traffic).

-• Beginner-friendliness (WordPress 90, TYPO3 40): WordPress has a flat learning curve.
-TYPO3 requires profound technical understanding (TypoScript, TCA, Fluid Templates, Extension API).
+• Beginner-friendliness (WordPress 90, TYPO3 40): WordPress has a gentle learning curve.
+TYPO3 demands a solid grasp of TypoScript, TCA, Fluid templates, and the Extension API.

 Community & Ecosystem